audreyshub/my-first-jekyll-site/about.md

 layout: page
 ---

-I'm a dreamer, creative and explorer who made the leap and left a lucrative career at top tech companies to pursue a deep yearning for a life of self-designed work, play, and travel.
+I'm a dreamer, creative and explorer who made the leap and left a career at top tech companies to pursue a deep yearning for a life of self-designed work, play, and travel.

 >Tell me, what is it you plan to do with your one wild and precious life? - Mary Oliver

-In sollicitudin imperdiet turpis quis accumsan.
-Pellentesque euismod turpis et nisi fermentum accumsan.
-Sed mollis vehicula augue sit amet accumsan.
-Nunc mollis, risus sed ullamcorper bibendum, odio est molestie tellus, venenatis rutrum mauris nibh at nibh.
-In a auctor leo, eu pretium ante.
-Quisque faucibus tincidunt fringilla.
-Donec tempor accumsan ante, in cursus metus tincidunt at.
-Proin sit amet ligula sed libero consequat consectetur eu tincidunt nulla.
+Designing a website is a lot like painting.
+A little intimidating at first wondering if it'll turn out well.
+You build each section, div by div, element by element, each feature one task at a time.
+There are times when you hate the process or doubt that you're even good but you persist.
+Changing fonts, color, pixels, padding, images, writing code one line at a time like poetry.
+You step away to get perspective but get drawn back to it again and again.
+Yes, it may be just code but if you do it right, a piece of your heart and soul goes into each website you build.

 *Thank You for reading!*